microsoft/vscode-wiki/Running-the-Endgame.md

 ##### Friday/Monday
 - [ ] Branch code to `release/<x.y> **@owner**
 - [ ] Announce master is open for business **@owner**
+- [ ] Let Daniel Ye know that the release branch `release/<x.y>` got created and that translation should be pulled from there and that the pull request has to be created against that branch **@owner**
 - [ ] Polish release notes **@redmond**

 ##### Monday - Wednesday